So you want to climb Huayna Picchu? Well get ready, because it’s not for the faint of heart!

 There’s a magical feeling with reaching the summit of any mountain, but with Machu Picchu that feeling is tenfold.

 I hope I’ve inspired some of you future Huayna Picchu trekkers.
-Feel free to leave any comments or questions below.
+It may be a challenge, but it’s the experience of a lifetime.
 Till next time, safe travels!